top of page

 Is there an elevator?
 What floor is the apartment located on?

 The apartment is on the third and top floor and there is no elevator.
-There are 55 steps with two large landings, good handrails and bright hallway lighting.
+There are two large landings, good handrails and bright hallway lighting.
 Please note also that access to the apartment is by pedestrian access only (approximately 250 feet from either direction) and is paved in cobblestones.

 How big is the apartment?
 How many people will it accommodate?